The feeding of the 5000

 Make sure ro view, like, subscribe and bake…

-Manna and Challah: Divine Provision and Ritual Remembrance in Jewish Tradition
+Manna and Challah or the Divine Provision and Ritual Remembrance in Jewish Tradition

 The traditions and rituals of Judaism are steeped in rich symbolism, intertwining historical narratives with spiritual lessons.
 Among these, the story of manna — the miraculous food provided by God to the Israelites in the desert — and the use of two challah loaves during Shabbat (Sabbath) are particularly evocative.
 They encapsulate themes of faith, dependence on divine providence, and the sanctity of remembrance.